-Comment: It is checked by means of a visit if the CoLP is posted.
-However, not all buyers have this integrated in their work processes.
+Comment: It is checked by means of a visit if the CoLP is posted, and photos per supplier are saved on the server.

 3.3 Percentage of FWF-audited factories where at least half of workers are aware of the FWF worker helpline.
-22% The FWF complaints procedure is a crucial element of verification.
+60% The FWF complaints procedure is a crucial element of verification.
 If factory-based complaint systems do not exist or do not work, the FWF worker helpline allows workers to ask questions about their rights and file complaints.
 Factory participation in the Workplace Education Programme also count towards this indicator.
 Percentage of audited factories where at least 50% of interviewed workers indicate awareness of the FWF complaints mechanism + percentage of factories in WEP programme.
-1 4 -2 -- ----- -- -- --- --- ----
+3 4 -2 -- ----- -- --- --- --- ----